SELab-2/OSOC-6/backend/README.md

 @Query(value= "someNativeQuery", native = true)
 ```
 Allows you to write a query native to your persistence layer, postgres in our case.
-Using a native query you can often write more powerful queries on the expense of being tightly coupled to your persistence layer.
+Using a native query you can often write more powerful queries.
+This is however at the expense of the independency from your persistence layer.
 You should try to avoid using native queries.
 From within a native query you can also use the `:` and `:#{}` syntax.